-The Petite Aiguille Verte is an excellent peak for training and acclimatizing that is easily accessed from Argentière via the Grands Montets cable car.
+The Petite Aiguille Verte is undoubtedly a minor peak when compared with the giants that surround it, but surely is an excellent peak for training and acclimatizing with the advantage of being easily accessible from the village of Argentière via the Grands Montets cable car.
 All of the routes are quite short and can be climbed year-round.
+The itineraries overlook the Col dei Grands Montets and are very popular during the opening period of the cable car.
 The normal route along the NW Ridge is quite interesting and is ideally suited for beginning alpine climbers.
 It involves some moderately steep snow, crossing a rimaye/bergschrund, and a few easy rock moves (UIAA III) on an exposed ridge.
 It is featured in Rebuffat's 100 Finest Climbs of the Mont Blanc Massif.

 The views from the summit ridge are quite nice, with the Aig du Chardonnet, Aig d'Argentiere, and Tour Noire visible to the east, and Les Drus and the Grands Montets Ridge of the Aiguille Verte to the south.

-3) NNE RIdge (150m, PD, 3 hrs) -- An alternative to the NW Ridge.
-Start as for the normal route, but cross the bergschrund at its left end to reach the NNE Ridge.
-Follow the ridge over or around several rock towers to reach a curving snow crest (the "Demi-Lune").
-Continue to the summit rocks.
+An alternative to the NW Ridge.
+Start as for the Normal route, but cross the bergschrund at its left end to reach the NNE Ridge.
+Follow the ridge over or around several rock towers to reach the characteristic curving snow crest (the "Demi-Lune").
+From here continue to the summit rocks.

-4) ENE (Chevalier) Couloir (300m, PD+, 50- 55 degrees, 3 hrs) From the Col des Grands Montets, head down the Glacier du Rognon towards the Argentiere Glacier and countour right along the base of the Grands Montets Ridge descending from the Aiguille Verte to reach the start of the wide couloir.
-Climb steeply up snow and ice (50-55 degrees) to reach the snow crest on the NNE Ridge ("Demi-Lune"), just before the summit rocks.
+ENE (Chevalier) Couloir (AD, 50°- 55°, 300 m, 3 hrs) From the Col des Grands Montets head down the Glacier du Rognon towards the Argentiere Glacier and countour right along the base of the Grands Montets Ridge descending from the Aiguille Verte to reach the start of the wide couloir.
+Pass the bergschrund (often difficult) and climb the steep snow and ice slope (50-55 degrees).
+Higher, the slope slightly increases.
+The couloir becomes deeper and recessed with some rocky prominence until it comes out at the hill before the Demi-lune snow crest on the NNE Ridge, just before the summit rocks.

 There are no permits or fees required to climb.
 A round-trip ticket to the top of the Grands Montets costs about 20 Euro.
 Keep in mind though that the cable car is closed briefly in the spring and fall (between the peak seasons for climbing and skiing).